 CHI Franciscan, which includes Harrison Medical Center in Bremerton and Silverdale, has suspended billing for testing and treatment of patients that test positive for COVID-19.
 From the website, “The last thing our patients should worry about if they experience symptoms characteristic of this coronavirus is the cost of seeking care.”
-The health system is also offering free virtual urgent care visits for mild COVID-19 illnesses to assess symptoms at home.
+The health system is also offering virtual urgent care visits for mild to moderate COVID-19 illnesses to assess symptoms at home.
 For details, visit CHI Franciscan’s website here.

 Blood Donations Still Being Accepted During Outbreak

 Local blood donations are still considered critical during this time.
 Many safety measures are in place to protect donors who would like to give blood.
 If you are a healthy Bremerton resident, please consider making an appointment to donate at the Silverdale center here: https://schedule.bloodworksnw.org/DonorPortal/Default.aspx.